Mamy Ravatomanga: Rosewood trafficking

+The Madarail Affair

+In 1994, while working as a road haulier, Mamy Ravatomanga secured a monopoly on the transport of hydrocarbons between Toamasina and the capital, Antananarivo, following the shutdown of the Tananarive-East Coast line—the country's main logistical artery—in the wake of Cyclone Geralda.
+Deprived of its primary market, the railway company Madarail was privatized in 2002.
+In 2011, Ravatomanga acquired a three-quarter stake in Madarail, becoming the company's principal shareholder.

+In 2022, an investigation by the NGO Transparency International revealed how state subsidies intended to revitalize the company were largely misappropriated, even as the company's operations continued to decline.

 The Balkany case and the Levallois properties case

 He is also involved in the legal scandals of Patrick Balkany.
 In February 2016, the French National Financial Prosecutor's office (PNF) opened an investigation against him and his wife, Ramy Rakotoniary, for "organized money laundering" and "tax fraud" in the acquisition of several real estate properties in the Paris suburbs, in Levallois-Perret, via opaque financial arrangements involving offshore companies, some of which are based in Mauritius.
 From June 2018 to June 2019, four of his properties in the Paris suburbs were seized as part of the preliminary investigation opened by the PNF.

 In August 2023, the preliminary investigation by the PNF opened against Mamy Ravatomanga was cancelled.
 This procedure related to acts of money laundering in an organized gang, corruption of a public official, tax evasion and trafficking in rosewood.
 The PNF justified this decision, on the grounds of an “insufficiently serious offence”.